6 recommended OTC drugs

 Common types

-Osteoarthritis — degenerative, in knees, hips, hands, spine, in older adults.
-Pain on exertion, relieved by rest, short morning stiffness (<30 min).
+Osteoarthritis — degenerative, affecting the knees, hip, hands, spine, in older people.
+Pain on exertion, relieved by rest, brief morning stiffness (<30 min).

 Rheumatoid arthritis — autoimmune, symmetrical, hands/feet, prolonged morning stiffness (>1h), swelling.